CMoiMec/Escape-Yourself/README.md

 'pip install pygame'

 Now you can launch the game with 'lanceur.bat', you can creat a shortcut of 'lanceur.bat' if you want

+# Extrat
+-  Press Escape to access to the menu
+-  A multiplayer mode is accessible